Trinity NDT WeldSolutions Private Limited

 • Average of above three exams – 80%

-To successfully pass, you need an overall score of at least 80%.
+To successfully pass your NDT examinations, you need an overall score of at least 80%.
 Plus, each individual exam should have a minimum of 70% for general, 80% for specific, and practical.

-How long will it take to announce the examination results?
+How long will it take to announce the NDT examinations results?

-Things to carry for NDT Level I, II Examinations
+Things to carry for NDT Examinations for Level I, II certification

-All trainees shall carry the following for their NDT Level I, II examinations,
+All trainees shall carry the following for their NDT examinations for Level I, II certification,

 • Scientific Calculator